garretthurd2/Garrett-Hurds-Portfolio/power-electronics-lab/04-dc-ac-inverter/README.md

 ## Full Report

-Full lab report (PDF) to be added to this folder.
+Full lab report, with all calculations, scope captures & LTSpice simulations captures are include in this folder.